jimsush/IHN/projects/support/Spark_Whole_Stage_Codegen.md

 https://jaceklaskowski.gitbooks.io/mastering-apache-spark/content/spark-sql-whole-stage-codegen.html

-Inspired by MPP(strong compiler and executor).
+Inspired by MPP(strong compiler and optimizer).

 Put multiple operators (as a subtree of plans that support codegen) together into a single Java function.